taynanb/WrappedBluetoothChat/README.md

 }
 ```

 Override onActivityResult() and pass the result to BluetoothMessageService.
-It's important because this method will be triggered after User pick a device to connect or enable bluetooth so inform Service about the result.
+It's important because this method will be triggered after User enable bluetooth or pick a device to connect.
+So inform Service about the result.
 ```java
 public void onActivityResult(int requestCode, int resultCode, Intent data) {
     mMessageService.onActivityResult(requestCode, resultCode, data);